 There are several important things to note about this definition.
 First, simply insisting that you are right and someone else is wrong is not necessarily arrogant.
 It only becomes arrogant when it is done in a haughty “better than thou” manner or when the assertion is based on an unrealistic assessment of one’s own skills, knowledge, and ability.
 That last part is really important.
 It is not arrogant for someone who is highly trained and has lots of experience to think that he/she knows more about the topic than someone with no training or experience on that topic.

 Let me give several examples to demonstrate what I mean by that.
 First, imagine that someone who has never taken an engineering course and has no relevant experience reads several blogs and comes to the conclusion that a particular bridge is unsafe.
 However, multiple professional engineers (each of whom went through several years of training to earn advanced degrees and have subsequently spent years working as an engineer) carefully examine the bridge, examine the arguments made by those who are concerned, and conclude that the bridge is safe.
 Are those engineers being arrogant?
 Is it presumptuous of them to “assume” that their advanced degrees and years of experience have made them more qualified than a bunch of bloggers to assess the safety of the bridge?
-Obviously it isn’t.
+Obviously not.
 We expect that people with that type of training and experience will know more than the average person.
 That’s why we have the word “professional.”
 It is insane to think that reading a few blogs is worth more than a degree from MIT.

-Similarly, imagine that someone who has never even sat in the cockpit of a plane boards a commercial airliner and proudly proclaims that he is more qualified than the pilot because he has “done his homework” on the internet and logged lots of hours on X-box air combat games.
+Similarly, imagine that someone who has never even sat in the cockpit of a plane boards a commercial airliner and proudly proclaims that he is more qualified than the pilot because he has “done his homework” on the internet and logged lots of hours on air combat video games.
 This man then proceeds to lecture the pilot on everything that he/she is doing “wrong.”
 Would it be arrogant of the pilot to ignore him?
 Obviously not.
 No one on that plane would be OK with that man taking over for the pilot (except the man himself, of course), and everyone would agree that the man in question is being arrogant and foolish and needs to take his seat and shut up.

 When you think about this, it is ludicrous.
 Becoming a professional scientist takes, on average, four years of undergraduate studies (note: science majors are usually rated among the most difficult/time consuming), 6–10 years of intense graduate training (most grad students work/study 60+ hours a week and rarely take holidays), and several years of doing a post-doc.
 Further, after all of that training, you spend your life actually doing science, which means that you are constantly gaining experience and new knowledge.
 The idea that reading a bunch of blogs and non-academic books will put you on par with that type of training and experience is the epitome of arrogance and hubris.
 It is just about the most pretentious thing that I can think of.
 Of course scientists know more about science than the average person on the street, just as plumbers know more about plumbing than the average person, and mechanics know more about cars than the average person.
 We intuitively expect that anyone who goes through that type of training will be extremely knowledgeable.